 Extension – More Characters Arrive at the Court

-If you want to play Love Letter with more than four players (up to 8), you can add the extension, that introduces 16 new cards with ten new characters with new abilities for a combined deck of 32 cards.
+If you want to play Love Letter with more than four players (up to 8), you can add the extension, which introduces 16 new cards with ten new characters with new abilities for a combined deck of 32 cards.
 New faces add some tactical options and a bit of complexity to the game.

 Rank 9: Bishop Vinizio

 A weird character, Vinizio can target other characters (naming a number and a player) and if he gets it right, you get an affection token immediately.
-The targeted player is not eliminated by this, but draws a new card.
+The targeted player is not eliminated by this but draws a new card.
 Also, despite being rank 9, he is beaten by the Princess at the end of the round.
 But only at the end – during the round, he plays as rank 9.